brugr9/Heartbeat51/README.md

 ### 3.2.
 Heartbeat Standby

-With UE subscribing to an MQTT broker `BP_PSL_Demo` calls event `HeartbeatStandby`, which starts a visual feedback by rotating the heart MeshComponent and blinking the TextRender (see figures 3.1.1. and 3.1.2.).
+With UE subscribing to an MQTT broker Blueprint `BP_PSL_Demo` calls event `HeartbeatStandby`, which starts a visual feedback by rotating the `HeartMesh` component and blinking the `TextRender` (see figures 3.1.1. and 3.1.2.).

 | ![106](Docs/HeartbeatStandby/106.png) | ![137](Docs/HeartbeatStandby/137.png) | ![152](Docs/HeartbeatStandby/152.png) | ![164](Docs/HeartbeatStandby/164.png) | ![183](Docs/HeartbeatStandby/183.png) | ![193](Docs/HeartbeatStandby/193.png) |
 |:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|